List of Persona 5 characters: Founding members

 Ryuji, who as a Phantom Thief goes by the codename "Skull", is Joker's first companion.
-Hashino describes Ryuji as "defiant", but a "nice guy".
+Hashino describes Ryuji as "defiant" but a "nice guy".
 He is offended by the slightest comments from others, and sometimes resorts to violence.
-He lives with his mother since they were abandoned by his abusive, alcoholic father.
+He has lived with his mother since his abusive, alcoholic father abandoned them.

-Ryuji was formerly the star runner on Shujin Academy's track and field team, but after Kamoshida started spreading rumors about his troubled family life, he was enraged and tried to punch him.
+Ryuji was formerly the star runner on Shujin Academy's track and field team, but after Kamoshida started spreading rumors about his troubled family life, he was enraged and tried to punch Kamoshida.
 In retaliation, Kamoshida broke Ryuji's leg in 'self-defense' and he was forced to quit the track team.
-As a result, the track team was suspended and he was blamed for the incident, earning a reputation as a delinquent.
+As a result, the track team was suspended, and he was blamed for the incident, which earned him a reputation as a delinquent.

 Ryuji's Persona is Captain Kidd.
 In battle, he fights using clubs and shotguns.
 As a confidant, he represents the Chariot Arcana and allows the Phantom Thieves to instantly defeat lower-level Shadows.
 Joker helps Ryuji rediscover his love for running and re-establish the track team.
 Despite reuniting the team, Ryuji plans to run on his own instead.
 Upon completing his Confidant, Ryuji's Persona takes the form of Seiten Taisei, who is known for his immense strength.
 In Persona 5 Royal, his Persona can evolve into William.

 He is portrayed by Kouhei Shiota in Persona 5: The Stage.
 He appears in Super Smash Bros.
 Ultimate as a Spirit and as a background character on the Mementos stage.